An additive application of the resonance method: Applications

 \section{Applications}

 Here and in the sequel we adopt the notation $\log_{j+1}:=\log\log_j$, $j\geq1$, with $\log_1:=\log$.
 Moreover, for the discussion in this section $c>0$ will denote a sufficiently small constant.

 We begin with the error term $\Delta(x)$ on Dirichlet's divisor problem.
 By an elementary argument Dirichlet was able to show that $\Delta(x)\ll\sqrt{x}$.
-Further improvements on the order of magnitude of $\Delta(x)\ll_\epsilon x^{\theta+\epsilon}$ have been mainly relying on the expression (see \cite[(12.4.4)]{Titchmarsh1986})
+The first improvement on the order of magnitude of $\Delta(x)\ll_\epsilon x^{\theta+\epsilon}$ using methods from analytic number theory has been realized by Vorono\"i, who first developed and then employed a variant of the following formula (see \cite[(12.4.4)]{Titchmarsh1986} or \cite[(3.1)]{Soundararajan_2003})

-which is a truncated version of the so-called Vorono\"i summation formula.
-The best result to date is due to Huxley \cite{Huxley2003} who showed that $\theta=\frac{131}{416}=0.31490..$ is admissible and it is conjectured that it can be reduced to $1/4$.

-In the opposite direction, the above relation has been also employed to produce $\Omega$-results.
-Soundararajan \cite[Theorem 1.1]{Soundararajan_2003} applied inequality \eqref{motivation} with where $\omega(n)$ denotes the number of prime divisors of $n\in\mathbb{N}$ and $\lambda$ is optimally chosen in the end.
-By a classic result (see for example \cite[Chapter II.6, Theorem 6.4]{Tenenbaum2015}) he deduced that
+More advanced techniques have been utilized over the past century with the best result to date being due to Huxley \cite{Huxley2003} who showed that $\theta=\frac{131}{416}=0.31490..$ is admissible and it is conjectured that it can be reduced to $1/4$.
+In the opposite direction, the above formula has been also employed to produce $\Omega$-results. \begin{proof}[Sketch proof of Corollary \ref{cor:improved_circle_and_divisor}] Soundararajan \cite[Theorem 1.1]{Soundararajan_2003} applied inequality \eqref{eq:motivation} to the right-hand side of Vorono\"i's formula with where $\omega(n)$ denotes the number of prime divisors of $n\in\mathbb{N}$ and $\lambda$ is optimally chosen in the end.
+By a classic result (see for example \cite[Chapter II.6, Theorem 6.4]{Tenenbaum2015}) he derived that

 and, in view of $d(m)\geq 2^{\omega(m)}$, he concluded that

 For the first term on the right-hand side above to dominate, we require that

 At the same time we want to be able to return to $\Delta\parentheses*{x^2}$ and so $M\log L\leq c\log X$ should also hold in order for $[X/2,(6L)^{M+1}X]\subseteq[\sqrt{X},X^{3/2}]$.
 Optimizing this argument yields that $N=c\log X(\log_2X)^{1-\lambda+\lambda\log\lambda}(\log_3 X)^{-1/2}$ and $\lambda=2^{4/3}$.